 - Sugar Snap Peas

-While I'm so excited about our garden, my favorite part of the weekend was getting our ferns on the front porch . . .
-I love “Hanging of the Ferns” Day around here!
 Until moving to Alabama I really didn't love ferns, but something about living in the South and seeing a slew of ferns on the front porch just makes me happy these days.
 And I'm telling you what, the ferns at our local nursery were just incredible this year.

-(I'd love to somehow keep ferns through the winter and not have to re-purchase them this year, but we don't have anywhere to keep them in the winter.
-If you've ever tried keeping ferns indoors over the winter months I'd love to hear your suggestions.)
+I'd love to somehow keep ferns through the winter and not have to re-purchase them this year, but we don't have anywhere to keep them in the winter.
+If you've ever tried keeping ferns indoors over the winter months I'd love to hear your suggestions.

 We also bought several plants to start working on our planters, but haven't quite gotten them planted yet . . .

-You can also get the All New Square Foot Gardening Book for just $11.98 (regularly $19.98), and if you're here in the South and love flower gardens, our favorite gardening book is Harvey Cotton's Easy Gardens for the South.
-He's a local author and the book is incredible . . . not all that penny pinched but a must have for serious Southern gardeners!
+You can also get the All New Square Foot Gardening Book for around $10 (regularly $19.98), and if you're here in the South and love flower gardens, our favorite gardening book is Harvey Cotton's Easy Gardens for the South.

 Beautiful garden!
 I'd put more snap peas in for a family your size.
 We grow yummy Blue Lake bush (not pole) green beans & need several short rows to get enough for the 3 of us to eat regularly.
 We tried limas once, but only made a cup at a time after they were shelled!
 Next year bury your tomato plants 80% of visible plant -the stem will become lots more roots giving it better support & nutrient pulling power.
 Our tomatoes went in today!
 Potatoes are up.
 Trying cucumbers for 1st time… We've already been growing & eating asparagus (perennial).
 Our garden is 4 ft by 16 ft raised bed (twice your size).
 Yes you get a lot of yummy veg for small space.